AI Predicts Rush-Hour Traffic

 Integrating AI into legacy traffic systems is complex, and the staff must be trained to use the new tools.

-There are also concerns about data privacy and bias.
-Massive location datasets must be handled securely, and models can go wrong if their training data has blind spots (for example, little data on rural roads is a known gap).
+Models can go wrong if their training data has blind spots.
+For example, little data on rural roads is a known gap that can lead to inaccurate predictions in less monitored areas.

 Despite these challenges, experts are optimistic.
 AI in traffic management is still in its infancy, with much room to grow.
 Researchers see clear paths forward – such as making models that adapt in real time to sudden events (like a sports game letting out) and scaling solutions to rural areas.